nicolehao34/nicolehao34.github.io/_posts/2025-05-25-NeuroSymbolic-AI.md

 ## Mathematical Foundations of Neurosymbolic AI
 Considering that you made it this far into this article, I believe it's reasonable to assume that you want to learn even more about NSAI.

-Now that's where the math comes in.
+**Now that's where the math comes in.**

 To help you kickstart self-learning,  I summarized some of the most essestial mathematics that you might want to know.

 ### Linear Algebra and Calculus (as always)
 Lin alg and calculus are and will always be the foundations of the foundations of AI...
 So of course it's the first door one needs to open to eventually get to NSAI.

-The required math courses for a CS degree should cover all of these, if not then I'd be a bit concerned, but for the sake of completion of the article, I'll list the main topics here:
+The required math courses for a CS degree should cover all of these (if not then I'd be a bit concerned), but for the sake of completion of the article, I'll list the main topics here:

 - Matrix Operations. **Fundamental** in neural network computations, including transformations and activations.
 I'd recommend taking one or two advanced courses in linear algebra beyond the introductory course to hone a good foundation.
 - Differentiation: **Equally fundamental** for NNs, specificaly, for training neural networks through backpropagation.